threefoldo/foundations_for_deep_learning/README.md

 5. Deep learning with spiking neurons(Mesnard 2016)
 6. Towards deep learning with spiking dendrites(Guergiuev 2017)
 7. Variational learning for recurrent spiking networks(Rezende 2011)
+8. A view of Neural Networks as dynamical systems(Cessac 2009)

 ### Note: This is a work in progress.
 I have a lot more papers to add.